 - Volunteering – Exchange work for accommodation.

-My Overview of backpacking Australia east coast:
+My overview and experience of backpacking Australia's east coast

 Australia was where it all began for me, it was my first ever backpacking trip and the first time I ever traveled solo.
+I spent just over two years there on a working holiday visa.
+It was initially one year but having completed my rural work I was able to spend a second year there.